STARIONGROUP/COMET-SDK-Community-Edition/.github/CONTRIBUTING.md

 # How to contribute

-We would like to start with saying thank you for wanting to contribute to CDP4 codebasde.
+We would like to start with saying thank you for wanting to contribute to CDP4-SDK codebase.
 We want to keep it as easy as possible to contribute changes that get things working in your environment.
 There are a few guidelines that we need contributors to follow so that we have a chance of keeping on top of things.

 - [Making Changes](#making-changes)
   - [Handling Updates from Upstream/Development](#handling-updates-from-upstreamdevelopment)